 Student learning outcomes

 - Differentiate where specific avalanche hazards exist within the landscape and identify avalanche terrain where consequences may be more severe.

 - Use and interpret weather, snow, and avalanche observations to locate appropriate terrain prior to entering and while in the field.

 - Demonstrate leadership skills within a small team that include facilitating small group discussion, promoting appropriate terrain selection, and utilizing simple risk management strategies.

 - Implement a basic forecasting framework that can be used in conjunction with, 0r in the absence of, local supporting avalanche information.

-- For the morning we use the SMC classroom in Bishop.
-When we travel we will facilitate car pools to the snow but you should make sure your vehicle is prepared for winter travel.
+When we travel, we will facilitate car pools to the snow but you should make sure your vehicle is prepared for winter travel.

 - The AAA and AIARE suggests a maximum ratio of 1 instructor: 6 participants for the field sessions.

 - If you want more information on what to look for in avalanche courses we suggest looking at the AIARE website